Unusually large tip returned by honest B.C. restaurant - Caledonia Courier

 “It seemed like they went above and beyond to make sure.
 I mean, they could have tried and then just given up after a few days.
 To keep the money there for Steven in hopes that he would come back — I mean, I was amazed.”

-Barbara said she was so impressed, she did what many people do when they want to share a story — positive or negative, she took it to a popular local social media forum.
+Barbara said she was so impressed, she did what many people do when they want to share a story — positive or negative, she took it to Vernon Rant and Rave, a popular local social media forum.

 “We all like to be told when we’re doing something right, because, particularly when you work in customer service, we often hear when we’re doing something wrong.
 I just thought it was really worthy of publicity.”